 So, after Royal Ascot was over in 2016 I decided I would start building this blog to answer all the questions people ask me every day, and to point them to outfit combinations, colour combinations, help with choosing hat styles and much, much more.

-Two and half years on, and this Blog is now bigger than my main site, with posts and answers to all the questions I promised to answer, and more.
+Three and half years on, this Blog is now bigger than my main site, with posts and answers to all the questions I promised to answer, and more.
 Most posts are still of course helping with Formal Events, Weddings, and a Day at the Races, but you will also find fun posts that I've written that don't require a hat.

 If you are visiting this blog and don't know my main site, then do click the brown button below to go browse the Hats and Headpieces available for Hire, and Handmade Millinery for Sale.www.Dress-2-Impress.com